abcdesktopio/docs/opsdocs/docs/contribute/4.4/services/keygenerator.md

 fi
 ```

-The following jobs are executed once during Helm chart installation or upgrade.
-If the target secret already exists, it will not be recreated.
-Otherwise, it will be created with newly generated public/private key pairs:
+The following Kubernetes Jobs run once during Helm chart installation or upgrade.
+If the target Secret already exists, it is not recreated.
+Otherwise, the Job creates the Secret with a newly generated public/private key pair:

 - generate-jwtdesktoppayload-keys
 - generate-jwtdesktopsigning-keys